apparena/patterns/README.md

 ### Preparing for the pull request

-You commits leading up to the pull request should be named properly.
+Your commits leading up to the pull request should be named properly.
 Each commit should begin with the name of the component that you have worked on in square brackets followed by a quick summary of what was done.
 Example: `[Component] Added documentation`